4.1. Minimum GPA

 4.2.
 Procedure for Incompletes

 Taking incompletes in graduate seminars is strongly discouraged.
-In an emergency, and with the prior approval of the professor, you may file a petition for an incomplete.
+In an emergency, and with the prior approval of the seminar instructor, you may file a petition for an incomplete.
 This must be done prior to the last day of the quarter (the day of the last final, not the day grades are due).
-Otherwise, the incomplete will appear as an F on your transcript.
 Your petition will include a timetable, agreed upon by your professor, for submission of the incomplete work.
 In no case may this work be submitted later than the end of the subsequent quarter.
 Petitions for incompletes are available from the Registrar.
-Please note: the Incomplete turns into an "F" automatically if the work is not completed by the end of the following quarter.
+Please note: the Incomplete turns into an “F” automatically if the work is not completed by the end of the following quarter.

 4.3.
 Leaves of Absence

-Students may apply for a leave of absence if they are experiencing one of the following: (1) medical/health difficulties; (2) pregnancy or parenting needs; (3) an emergency in the immediate family; (4) required military duties; (5) to file either a terminal master's thesis or a PhD dissertation in the final quarter at UCSB using the University filing fee rather than registering and paying fees.
+Students may apply for a leave of absence for the following reasons: (1) medical/health difficulties; (2) pregnancy or parenting needs; (3) an emergency in the immediate family; (4) required military duties; (5) to file a PhD dissertation in the final quarter at UCSB using the University filing fee rather than registering and paying fees.
 The following are not considered reasons for a leave of absence: financial hardship and the desire not to pay fees; desire to take time off from the pressure of study; the need to focus energies on exams or thesis; the burden of outside employment; the desire to protect immigration status.
 Students who are approved for a leave by the departmental Faculty Graduate Advisor and Graduate Division are guaranteed reentry into the program when the leave is over and are eligible for certain services on campus.
-Leave of Absence petitions and additional information about leaves are available from the Graduate Division at: http://www.graddiv.ucsb.edu/academic/leave-of-absence
+Petitions and additional information about leaves of absence are available from the Graduate Division at: www.graddiv.ucsb.edu/academic/forms-petitions

 4.4.
 Registering In Absentia

-UCSB requires continued registration of all graduate students until the student completes all degree requirements.
+UCSB requires continued registration of all graduate students until completion of all degree requirements.
 During the course of their study, graduate students may find it necessary to study or conduct research outside of California.
 In Absentia policy allows students conducting their research or studies away from the University to receive a fee reduction, while maintaining full-time student status.

 The research or study must be directly related to the student’s degree program and of a nature that makes it necessary to be completed outside of California.
 This includes students holding a fellowship, internship, or having a graduate student researcher appointment.